 The ward elects two councillors on Cheltenham Borough Council and (along with neighbouring Warden Hill) one county councillor to Gloucestershire County Council.
 It has its own elected Parish Council, again shared with Warden Hill and on very slightly different boundaries.

-Politically, Leckhampton elections are a tight race between the Liberal Democrats and Conservatives.
-Martin was elected as the Lib Dem borough councillor in May 2018, just 13 votes ahead of the Conservative who won the ward’s second seat.
-Our county councillor is Lib Dem Iain Dobie sadly narrowly lost his seat in May 2021 to the Conservative who now holds that county seat.
+Politically, Leckhampton elections are usually a tight race between the Liberal Democrats and Conservatives.
+Martin was elected as the Lib Dem borough councillor in May 2018, just 13 votes ahead of the Conservative, and re-elected in May 2022.
+Our former county councillor Lib Dem Iain Dobie sadly narrowly lost his seat in May 2021 to the Conservative who now holds that county seat.
 Other parties always come third or fourth here so, under our voting system, voting for them instead of the Lib Dems just helps the Conservatives win.
 Find out more about Leckhampton’s local representatives here.

-Leckhampton has many local clubs, societies and campaign groups, three local pubs within the ward and many more close by, a village hall, an outstanding local primary school, a great new secondary school opening here in September, nurseries, a local surgery, local vets and a scout hut we’re hoping to make even better soon.
+Leckhampton has many local clubs, societies and campaign groups, three local pubs within the ward and many more close by.
+It has a village hall, an outstanding local primary school, a great new secondary school opening here in September, nurseries, a local surgery, local vets and a scout hut we’re hoping to make even better soon.
 For more about schools in and near Leckhampton, click here.
-We have a surprising variety of local businesses and one international charity, allotments and popular and accessible local green spaces, including an unusual urban nature reserve below Pilley Bridge.
+We have a surprising variety of local businesses and one international charity.
+We enjoy allotments and popular and accessible local green spaces, including an unusual urban nature reserve below Pilley Bridge.

-Our other challenges include traffic congestion and traffic pollution, the state of local roads, poor public transport, access to popular local schools, managing new developments like the proposed new secondary school and hundreds of new houses and protection of our remaining green spaces from greedy developers planning more high-priced housing on greenfield sites with as little social housing for rent as possible.
+Our other challenges include traffic congestion and traffic pollution, the state of local roads, poor public transport, access to popular local schools, managing the impact of new development as well as permanently protecting our remaining green spaces.
 And, in common with many parts of Cheltenham, the downside of such a high quality of life is a level of house prices that makes the area barely affordable for many young people and families.
 In Leckhampton we’re sticking to the Lib Dem pledge to deliver 40% of every new development as affordable housing and making sure we do everything we can to help recovery from the pandemic.